TIP OF THE DAY: Coleman Natural Pulled Pork & Ways To Use Pulled Pork

 For decades we knew Coleman Natural for its high quality, all natural beef.

-Today, the company focuses mostly on all-natural fresh and prepared pork products that are raised 100% Crate Free with no antibiotics ever, no added hormones or growth promotants, and fed an all vegetarian diet.
+Today, the company focuses mostly on all-natural fresh and prepared pork products that are raised 100% Crate Free with no antibiotics ever, no added hormones or other growth promotants, and fed an all-vegetarian diet.

 Recently we were introduced to their pulled pork, made in the sweet Southern style with a barbecue sauce that includes Budweiser beer.

 It was served to us in tortilla chip cups (photo #2).
 The snack-or-appetizer is finger-licking good and simple to put on the table.

 Just spoon some pulled pork from the package (room temperature or warmed) into a platter of tortilla cups, and watch them disappear.

 Alternatively, you can serve the pulled pork on nachos, with the addition of cheese and a jalapeño slice.

 Or, you can set up a DIY appetizer stand and let people scoop their own, with their toppings of choice.
 All you need: